Local history and heritage

 Basing House receives grant funding from Basingstoke and Deane Borough Council.

-For further details visit the Basing House webpages on Hampshire Cultural Trust website or contact 01256 463965.
+For further details visit the Basing House webpage on Hampshire Cultural Trust website or contact 01256 463965.

 Basing House Visitor Centre, Basing Grange, The Street, Old Basing, Basingstoke, Hampshire